casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Start by creating an account on Clarity using the `Create Account <https://clarity-testnet-old.make.services/#/accounts>`_ link.

 Save these three files for each account and note the location where they are downloaded.
-We recommend moving your keys to a safe location, preferrably offline.
+We recommend moving your keys to a safe location, preferably offline.

 1. ``<Account-Name>_secret_key.pem`` - PEM encoded secret key
 2. ``<Account-Name>_public_key.pem`` - PEM encoded public key